 Jeff Rudy is affiliated with the Nebraska Athletic Medicine program, serving as the Director of Athletic Training Education at the University of Nebraska.
 Rudy became the director of athletic training education in 1998, with an appointment in the Department of Nutrition and Exercise Science.
 In 2011 he was promoted to the rank of associate professor.

 Under his leadership, UNL's program has received and maintained national accreditation from CAATE.
-The program enjoys a near 100 percent graduate-placement rate, while its students have passed the BOC exam at a rate more than 30 percent higher than the national average.
+The program enjoys a near 100 percent graduate-placement rate, while its students have passed the BOC exam at a rate exceeding the national average.
 In 2007-08, Rudy reached a milestone with his 100th former athletic training student passing the certification examination to earn an ATC credential.

 Rudy earned his bachelor's degree in athletic training from Pittsburgh in 1987 and completed his master's degree in the area of exercise physiology in 1990.
 He was then hired as Athletic Training Curriculum Director and assistant athletic trainer at Kansas State, where he also completed a doctorate in curriculum and instruction.

 Rudy resides in Lincoln with his wife, Melanie.
-He is an avid runner, having completed 13 marathons, with a personal best of 3:47 in the 2011 Lincoln marathon.
+He is an avid runner, having completed 16 marathons, with a personal best of 3:46 in the 2012 Fargo marathon.